deliverybot/helm/README.md

 - `secrets`: Secret variables to include in value file interpolation.
 Expects a JSON encoded map.
 - `helm`: Helm binary to execute, one of: [`helm`, `helm3`].
+- `version`: Version of the app, usually commit sha works here.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this